jianglicalifornia/Notes/misc_readingnotes.md

 	- set in a future where cameras are everywhere and anyone can access the public ones and, for a fee, the private ones.
 - [The Transparent Society](https://en.wikipedia.org/wiki/The_Transparent_Society)

+- Sam Harris

+Sept.
+9, 2017

+* To advance the field of HCI, while serving others in excelling at the work of HCI - Understanding today and creating a better tomorrow through the products, services, systems and organizations that we create. - Jodi

 Sept.
 8, 2017